SKel1817/on-it/README.md

 # on-it - README

 Welcome to the on-it repository!
 Your Cybersecurity Solution.
 An application that guides small businesses through the steps of a cybersecurity audit.
-This guide will help you set up and run the Flask application on your local machine, whether you're using Windows or macOS.
+This guide will help you set up and run the Flask application on your local machine, whether you're using Windows or macOS, and now includes instructions for using Node.js and Puppeteer for PDF generation.

 ---